Mintbase/mintbase-js/packages/auth/README.md

   * [React: WalletContext](../react#walletcontext)

-*Check back soon for documentation on specific wallet wrapper methods and example usage with other frameworks in the near future.*
+*Check back soon for documentation on wallet selector wrapper methods and example usage with other frameworks in the near future.*

-# Account <div id="account"></div>
+# Account <div name="account"></div>

 The primary method used for loading a NEAR account into your Node programs is via the `connect` method